camfort/camfort.github.io/oopsla17/artifact.md

 11. **readOnce specifications: **readOnce

-Again, the exact numbers for the paper will rely on getting the whole corpus.
+Again, the exact numbers for the paper rely on the whole corpus of 11 packages.
 However, by running on the subset of the corpus that we are able to provide openly, the same conclusions can be drawn: that indeed, the specifications provided by the CamFort are highly applicable to numerical computing programs, and that the choice of combinators in the language is well supported by the data.